Shattering the Ephemeral Storage Cost Barrier for Data-Intensive Serverless Workflows

-Our baseline is the through-storage communication approach, which is unencumbered by transfer size limitations inherent in inline transfers.
-We evaluate two options for the storage service.
-The first is Amazon S3, which is the baseline configuration used in prior work~\cite{klimovic:understanding,klimovic:pocket,wawrzoniak:boxer,pu:shuffling,jiang:demystifying}.
-The second is ElastiCache, a cloud-native in-memory data store.
-As shown in prior work~\cite{klimovic:understanding,klimovic:pocket}, ElastiCache provides extremely high performance for inter-function communication but at a high monetary cost as compared to S3.
+Our baseline is the through-storage communication approach.
+We evaluate two options for the storage service that represent the lower and higher performance {\em and} cost bounds of the previously proposed multi-tier ephemeral storage solutions~\cite{klimovic:pocket,sreekanti:cloudburst,mahgoub:sonic,romero:faast,pu:shuffling}.
+The first is Amazon S3, which is the baseline configuration used in prior work and represents the cheapest, albeit slowest, storage option in today's clouds.
+The second is ElastiCache, a cloud-native in-memory data store that offers the fastest, albeit most expensive, storage solution today, >100\tms{} expensive compared to S3. \footnote{We configure ElastiCache in the on-demand mode, which is $>$4\tms{} cheaper than its newly-added serverless mode~\cite{elasticache:pricing}.} As shown in prior work~\cite{klimovic:understanding,klimovic:pocket}, ElastiCache provides extremely high performance for inter-function communication but at a high monetary cost as compared to S3.
 For ElastiCache, we used a single-node Redis cache of the node type \texttt{cache.m6g.16xlarge} having 64 vCPUs with 25 Gb/s NIC, which is one of the peak performance configurations priced at \$4.7 per hour.

-\subsection{Microbenchmarks}
+\subsubsection{Microbenchmarks}

 We use a number of microbenchmarks, implemented in Golang 1.18, each of which evaluates one of the data transfer patterns commonly used in serverless computing~(\S\ref{sec:xdt-api}), namely producer-consumer~(1-1), scatter, gather, and broadcast.
 All these patterns comprise various numbers of instances of the producer and the consumer functions communicating one or more objects from the former to the latter.
 From here on, by saying a producer (consumer), we mean a producer (consumer) function instance.